CADS-WSSU/2021-2022-Faculty-Adopter-Modules/CSC1105-Computer-Science-Colloquium-Data-Science-Module/README.md

 * Students will have the knowledge and skill in data science for workshops, symposiums, and upper level courses.

 # Data Science Infusion
+The primary focus of this reposity concerns only the portion of the course where the data science infusion modules were implemented as part of the CADS adopter program.
+These modules are classified into two broad areas:
+* Module 1: Introduction to Data Science
+* Module 2: Data Acquisition, Cleaning, Manipulation and Visualization

 # Contact
 For questions or additional support regarding this module, feel free to reach out to us: